pellcorp/Simple-AF-Wiki/docs/about.md

-# Simple AF: Creality K1 Series Alternative Firmware
+# About the PellCorp and the Simple AF Project

-Pell is from Australia, he codes, he chases rabbits and hates haunted printers.
+Pell is from Australia, he codes, he chases rabbits, and hates haunted printers.

 ## Special Thanks